Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Results Discussion

 \section{Results \& Discussion}

 We conduct four experiments to study the benefits of using adaptive and distributed margins for fine-tuning bi-encoder retrieval models.
-First, we conduct an ablation study on static margins to see how adjusting the parameter $\varepsilon$ affects effectiveness, with and without in-batch negatives (\Cref{sec:exp-static}).
-Second, we study the effectiveness of adaptive margins, including ablation studies on batch size and use of in-batch negatives (\Cref{sec:exp-adaptive}).
-Third, we repeat this analysis for distributed margins (\Cref{sec:exp-distributed}).
-Finally, we compare the optimal parameter settings of each loss variant found in the previous analyses (\Cref{sec:exp-comparison}), and compare them to other state-of-the-art and baseline models (\Cref{sec:exp-baselines}).
+First, we conduct an experiment on static margins to see how adjusting the parameter~$\varepsilon$ affects effectiveness, with and without in-batch negatives (\Cref{sec:exp-static}).
+Second, we study the effectiveness of adaptive margins, including experiments on batch size and ablating in-batch negatives (\Cref{sec:exp-adaptive}).
+Third, we repeat this experiment for distributed margins (\Cref{sec:exp-distributed}).
+Finally, we compare the optimal parameter settings of each loss variant found in the previous experiments (\Cref{sec:exp-comparison}), and compare them to other state-of-the-art and baseline models (\Cref{sec:exp-baselines}).
 This comparison provides insights into the overall effectiveness of our proposed approach.